Search

 Smallholders Engagement and Livelihoods

 Smallholders are crucial stakeholders in our commitment to a traceable and sustainable supply chain.
 In Indonesia, smallholder plantations represent at least 40% of all palm oil cultivation, they generate exports and create jobs.
-The Indonesian Government plans to make ISPO mandatory for smallholder farmers; we aim to support and assist our smallholders achieve the ISPO certification once it is mandated As of 2021, one of our KUDs is ISPO certified and we are working with the rest of our smallholders.
+The Indonesian Government plans to make ISPO mandatory for smallholder farmers; we aim to support and assist our smallholders achieve the ISPO certification once it is mandated.
+As of 2022, one of our KUDs is ISPO certified and we are working with the rest of our smallholders.

 Yield uplift is key to alleviating negative sustainability impacts.
 Plasma and other smallholders are expected to meet the same quality criteria as nucleus suppliers of FFB, so plasma plantations are closely aligned with our agricultural practices and management system.

 If a grower is operating inefficiently it will erode their livelihood and create pressure to clear forests for agriculture.
 Our Smallholder Programme aims to minimise this risk.
 As plasma smallholders can be vulnerable to volatile market conditions, IndoAgri offers them free agronomic advice and training and makes essential resources such as seed stocks and fertilisers affordable to them using through discounts.
 We also help them to build the capacity of cooperatives on the journey to achieving ISPO certification.
-Our engagement with smallholders also involve training and workshop activities on sustainable palm oil.
+Our engagement with smallholders also involves training and workshop activities on sustainable palm oil.

 Sourcing Goals

-A key target is for our mills and nucleus plantations to become ISPO-certified by 2023.
+A key target is for our mills and nucleus plantations to become ISPO-certified by 2024.

 Food Safety

-We recorded no incidents of non-compliance with regulations and voluntary codes concerning the health and safety impacts of products in 2021.
+We recorded no incidents of non-compliance with regulations and voluntary codes concerning the health and safety impacts of products in 2022.

 IndoAgri's experienced laboratory team account for food safety risk while working on specific product formulations to meet evolving needs of customers.
 Our Quality Control teams undergo regular management training on hygiene, safety and Halal risk and control.
 They are at the heart of our product quality assurance.